Pamela Filiatrault-Veilleux

 One of my main research interests focuses on language comprehension (receptive language) of young children.
 The goal of my research is to improve assessment and early intervention, targeting receptive language for all young children.

-• Speech-Language Pathologists’ perspectives on the implementation of tier-1 support in classroom settings, a qualitative study. / Perception d’orthophonistes scolaires de leur implication au palier 1 d’intervention en lecture interactive : retombées sur la pratique orthophonique.
-Filiatrault-Veilleux, P., Mc-Mahon Morin, P., Croteau, C. & Campbell, W. Funded by Speech-Language & Audiology Canada’s Clinical Research Grants.
+- Francophone school-based S-LPs' perceptions of their involvement in Tier 1 intervention during interactive-reading: implications for speech-language pathology practice / Perception d’orthophonistes scolaires francophones de leur implication au palier 1 d’intervention en lecture interactive : retombées sur la pratique orthophonique.
+Filiatrault-Veilleux, P., Mc-Mahon Morin, P., Croteau, C. & Campbell, W. Funded by a Speech-Language & Audiology Canada’s Clinical Research Grant (2023-2025).

 Lab website: https://sites.google.com/ualberta.ca/languagecomprehensionlab/home?authuser=0